timescale/docs/mst/about-mst.md

 The amount of time it takes to replace a failed node depends mainly on the cloud region and the amount of data that needs to be restored.
-However, in the case of services with two-node Pro plans the surviving node keeps serving clients even during the recreation of the other node.
+However, in the case of services with two-node Pro plans, the surviving node keeps serving clients even during the recreation of the other node.
 This process is entirely automatic and requires no manual intervention.